Jason-fos/gloves-off-boxing-quiz/README.md

 #### Site User
 1. As a site user, I want to be able to find the quiz page easily.
 2. As a site user, I want to be able to find and read the rules easily.
-3. As a site user, I want to be able to see if my answer selection was correct or not.
+3. As a site user, I want to know if my answer was correct or not.
 4. As a site user, I want to be able see my final score.
 5. As a site user, I want to be able to create a username.
 6. As a site user, I want to know my progress during the quiz.